evanmarshall-dev/udemy_fullstack-app/README.md

 3. We can now use the data in the `createFactsList` function.
 We do this by calling the function and passing in the `data` variable as an argument.

 We now have a full stack app that fetches facts from Supabase and displays them on the page.
 The facts are dynamically rendered in the DOM based on the data retrieved from the database.

+### Filter and Finds Methods

+The `filter` method is similar to the `map` method where it loops over an array, but does it in a different way.
+For each element in the array it checks if the element meets a certain condition (i.e. true or false and only if true it will be included in the final array).
+So the `filter` method creates a new array with elements that meet the condition.

+We pass in a callback function to the `filter` method.
+The callback function takes each element of the array and matches it against a condition.